mreimann1/ble-acceleration-service/README.md

 ## Supplies

-This project was built using:
+This project was built using the following hardware:
 * nRF52840 Development Kit with micro USB cable
 * SeggerEmbedded Studio for ARM
 * MC3672 Accelerometer
 * Assorted m2m jumper wires

+## Data Visulization

+The Data Visualization tool used for this project is [plotly.js](https://plotly.com/javascript/).

 ## Usage